Intellectual developmental disorder and microcephaly with pontine and cerebellar hypoplasia: Treatment

 MICPH has no specific treatment and no cure.
 Antiseizure medications (ASMs) are used to manage seizures; however, in most cases, control is partial or transient.
 Commonly used ASMs include valproic acid, clobazam, vigabatrin and Levetiracetam.
 There is no data for the efficacy and safety of ASMs in MICPCH.
 Currently, there are no specifically approved therapeutics for the symptoms of MICPCH.
 Medications to control GI and sleep disturbances are often prescribed and children are given feeding tubes to ensure adequate fluids and nourishment.
 Therapies, including physical, occupational and speech therapy are recommended.

 Prognosis

 Males with CASK-null variants are unlikely to live past infancy.
 It is believed this is due to thinning of the brain stem which leads to central respiratory failure, airway infection, and pneumonia.
 The prognosis for females is variable and not fully described.
 Fatality in teens and early adult hood has occurred.
 Early onset of regular therapies and intensive therapies has been known to aid development.

 History

 The CASK protein was first identified in 1996.
 The human CASK gene was first described as a candidate locus for X-linked optic atrophy in 1998.
 The first patient was described in literature in 2007 and an association between a CASK gene mutation and MICPCH confirmed in 2008.

 Support

+In the United States, the non-profit organization Project CASK is activating research, engaging affected families, and funding cutting-edge science to develop treatments and a cure for CASK gene disorders.

-The non-profit organisation CASK Research Foundation provides family support and research grants into MICPCH and its associated conditions.
+The non-profit organisation CASK Research UK provides family support and research grants into MICPCH and its associated conditions.